-The Planning Commission will be the primary forum for detailed review and recommendations to the City Council.
+The Planning Commission is the primary forum for detailed review and recommendations to the City Council.
 Interested parties are encouraged to attend and provide comments during the Planning Commission deliberations and/or workshops and public hearings.
-Official notices will be published as established in Mukilteo's policy.
+Official notices were published as established in Mukilteo's policy.

-2.7 News media
+2.7 News Media

-The local news media will be kept up-to-date on the Periodic Review process and receive copies of all official notices.
+The local news media has been kept up-to-date on the Periodic Review process and receive copies of all official notices.